Democrats, Biden push limits of infrastructure definition as fight over spending plan takes shape

 "Gaslighting is infrastructure," the Republican Study Committee tweeted.

-Meanwhile, even liberal commentator Keith Olberman said he supports many of the non-infrastructure items in Biden's spending plan, but cautioned Democrats against trying to define them all as "infrastructure."
+Meanwhile, liberal commentator Keith Olberman said he supports many of the non-infrastructure items in Biden's spending plan, but cautioned Democrats against trying to define them all as "infrastructure."

 "No, senator.
 These are all vital needs," he said.
 "I would argue they are as important as nuts and bolts and grids and networks.
 But when you drain a word of it’s meaning, you damage its impact, your cause, and the value of language."